Return to the Blog Home Page

 I’ve also put in infrared sensors that beep to announce the arrival of a visitor.
 And the birds don’t seem to mind a 500w security light that I rigged up with a dimmer switch so that I can see them better at night.
 Illuminated, it is fascinating to watch the owls interacting with each other.
 And these days the tawny owls are so used to me I can actually get up quite close.

 My new ‘bird of prey feeding station’ is now a key part of the tawny owls’ territory and they defend it fiercely from others.
-In fact this bird table is now well established and the novelty of feeding birds of prey by night and garden birds by day was featured on BBC1s The One Show last year.
-Read about the story behind the film here.
+In fact, this bird table is now well established and the novelty of feeding birds of prey by night and garden birds by day was featured on BBC1s The One Show.